neosaurrrus/blog-entries/17_to_22 React.md

 -------
 CHAPTER 25: React Persistance with Firebase.

+This is part 9 of my React Learning series.
+Using knowledge gleaned from [Wes Bos' React for Beginners](www.reactforbeginners.com).

+We have made a fairly clever CRUD app, where state and props are used to react and update the UI accordingly.
 So far our React apps have been volitile, as in if we refresh the page or close the browser we lose what we did.
 What would be great if there was an easy way of mirroring our state to a database.
-Lucky for us then, there is!
+Lucky* for us then, there is!

+(*By luck I actually mean thanks to all the awesome people who build such things for the rest of us to use!)

 # Introducing Firebase